 Racing in the USA

 There are hundreds of duck races in the US every year.
 The largest one is the Freestore Foodbank race held in Cincinnati.
 It has been running since 1995 and now has over 150,000 ducks in each race.
 Currently it has raised over 9 million dollars.
-Great Knoxville, Halifax Duck Derby and Lumsden Duck Derby are all other notable inclusions; click here for more information on how to optimize the taxes when making profit.
+Great Knoxville, Halifax Duck Derby and Lumsden Duck Derby are all other notable inclusions; click here for more information on how to host websites.

 The Great Brisbane Duck race raises money for the PA Research Foundation and covers 100 metres with 30,000 ducks.
 There is also a duck race challenge, which allows teams to raise funds and join in the race using a large 10-inch tall rubber duck that can be decorated to represent the individual organisation.